"As a little kid I always was, and still am, an energy bomb"

 What’s your day job, and how do you balance that with riding: Full-time rider, long term student

-What has been your favourite event / race and why (do you have any photo of it: Mongolian Bike Challenge (but actually a lot more when I start to think back)
+What has been your favourite event / race and why: Mongolian Bike Challenge (but actually a lot more when I start to think back)

 I am born in a really small hidden village in the province of Friesland.
 We speak our own languge but this region has brought some good cyclist!
 Most Famous once from the last period are Pieter Weening and Lieuwe Westra.
 As a little kid I always was, and still am, an energy bomb.
 I could ride a bike already at a really young age and started racing around in the town not long after that.
 Since it was so small and quiet you could go wherever you wanted to.